Supaman

-Supaman is featured, with MAG7, in the Taboo video "Stand Up / Stand N Rock #NoDAPL" which won an award for MTV Video Music Award for Best Video with a Social Message in 2017.
+Supaman is a supporter of the Dakota Access Pipeline protests, frequently visiting Standing Rock to perform and speak.
+He is featured alongside MAG7 in the Taboo video "Stand Up / Stand N Rock #NoDAPL" which won the MTV Video Music Award for Best Video with a Social Message in 2017.
 He has also been nominated for and received multiple awards for his work as a DJ, singer, and rapper, and a fancy dancer including the Tuney Award which he won seven times, the Aboriginal Peoples Music Choice Award, and the North America Indigenous Music Award.
-Supaman was a contributor to the Standing Rock protest in which the Taboo song he is featured in is about.
-During the movement, Supaman visited Standing Rock frequently to perform and speak.

-In 2018 Supaman released “Illuminatives” which features songs select songs from his viral videos.
+In January 2018, Supaman released his fifth album, Illuminatives.
+In May 2021, he released his album Medicine Bundle.